dashpay/docs/introduction/information.rst

   will make Dash as easy to use as PayPal, while still remaining decentralized.
 See the :ref:`Evolution <evolution>` page for more information.

+Dash Schema
+  A JSON-based language specification for defining and validating consensus data in Evolution.

 DDoS
   A distributed denial of service attack uses large numbers of computers